What is an Elopement Anyway?

 Times Have Changed…

-The wedding industry is always changing and rapidly evolving.
+The wedding industry is always changing.
 Since I’ve been photographing large, beautiful, extravagant weddings since 2010 (though super fun) made me wonder if the big sha-bang was genuinely for everyone or if couples just felt like they ‘had to’ go big because of external pressures and social norms.
 When I spoke with couples one-on-one, I learned that not all of them really cared for the big party.
 Many would tell me they wished they could skip it all and go right to the honeymoon –how heartbreaking!
 I’m here to tell you that it’s totally OK if you feel that way.
 And there is absolutely another way to celebrate this day if you feel called to it… elope!

 There is no “right” or “wrong” way to get married.
 You can celebrate your promise to each other in a way that feels 1000% authentic to you and your relationship!
-If you’re an introvert the thought of walking down the aisle in front of hundreds of people gives you the heebee-jeebees, don’t do it!
-If you love a big party and planning every last detail, then hell yea, you should do that!
+If you’re an introvert and the thought of walking down the aisle in front of hundreds of people gives you the heebee-jeebees, don’t do it!
+If you love a big party and planning every last detail, then hell yea, you should asbolutely do that!
 Just get married in a way that’s enjoyable TO YOU.
 Because it only happens once and I’m a firm believer in enjoying the experience.
 Every step of the way.